+Direct Services

-Direct Services Resource Class (K-12)
+Resource Class (K-12)

 - 1. All students must have been identified as gifted by SBOE criteria. - 2.
 The curriculum must have an academic content foundation based on the Georgia curriculum standards, but it should focus on interdisciplinary enrichment activities and not any one content area. - 3.
 The content and pacing should be differentiated to the degree that the activities are clearly not appropriate for more typical students at that grade level. - 4.
-71.2 course numbers should be used for scheduling. - 5.
-Gifted students may receive no more than 10 gifted FTE segments per week of resource class service.
+71.2 71.2 course numbers are used for scheduling. - 5.
+Gifted students may receive no more than ten gifted FTE segments per week of resource class service.